stevenjmesser/boring-magic/index.md

 Boring Magic is a digital product consultancy run by [Steve Messer](https://visitmy.website/about){:target="_blank"}.
 Working independently or alongside others, we make online things better for everyday people.

+Our specialty is thinking big but starting small, and making complex or tedious things more simple.
+The unsexy stuff that needs to get done in modern life: like claiming tax credits, registering for financial support, or finding somewhere to live.
+We exist to make these things better, to [make the boring feel like magic](https://visitmy.website/2020/01/08/boring-magic/){:target="_blank"}.

 ### What we do

-Our specialty is thinking big but starting small, and making complex things more simple.
-The unsexy stuff that needs to get done.

 We look at what you’re doing, how, and what you want to achieve.
 And then we take steps forward together.